bntmorgan/libpickup/README.md

 # Welcome to libpickup

-Libpickup is a shared library to build tinder applications, a cli and a gui
+Libpickup is a C shared library to build tinder applications.
+It comes with a command line interface and a graphical user interface built on GTK3.

 ## cli preview